Grill Party x KOLLÁZS Brasserie & Bar – This summer, it’s time to up your grill game!

 Linking kitchen with the bar

-Their role is to create heavenly drink compositions day by day.
-Our highly skilled bartenders definitely gained recognition amongst the cocktail lovers of Budapest.
+His role is to create heavenly drink compositions day by day.
+Our highly skilled bartender definitely gained recognition amongst the cocktail lovers of Budapest.

 Attila Richárd studied at the illustrious London Academy of Bartenders School, where he received his degree with an excellent certification.
 He worked at some main spots in Budapest’s downtown, such as Prime Steak & Wine, Ötkert and Oscar American Bar.

-They love to discover new paths and wormholes between the kitchen and the bar.
-Their core method is dealing with the scents, creating exciting connections through delicious aroma integrations.
+He loves to discover new paths and wormholes between the kitchen and the bar.
+His core method is dealing with the scents, creating exciting connections through delicious aroma integrations.

-Magic really happens when they merge basic liquors with tea, oils, butter and a wide-range of spices.
+Magic really happens when he merges basic liquors with tea, oils, butter and a wide-range of spices.

 The herald of KOLLÁZS